-Who is responsible for regulating affiliate marketing?
-That’s actually a very common question for beginning affiliate marketers.
+Who is in charge of overseeing affiliate marketing?
+That is a very common question among new affiliate marketers.

-So if you reside or do business in the United States, then the regulating body around affiliate marketing would be the FTC.
+So, if you live or do business in the United States, the FTC is the governing organization for affiliate marketing.

-The Federal Trade Commission is responsible for regulating a ton of industries in the US, but globally there’s no single entity that regulates affiliate marketing.
+The Federal Trade Commission is in charge of regulating many businesses in the United States, but there is no single agency that oversees affiliate marketing globally.

-When running your business in the United States, you must comply with federal and local state law.
+When operating a business in the United States, you must follow both federal and state laws.

-If you are earning commissions, then you have to pay taxes on that income just like any other business.
-The great thing is that there is no limit to your earning potential.
+If you make commissions, you must pay taxes on that income just like any other firm.
+The best part is that your earning potential is limitless.

-So let's move onto the different entities involved in affiliate marketing.
+So now we'll look at the various entities involved in affiliate marketing.

 Who’s regulating affiliate marketers?